 An effective vaccine called tetanus toxoid has been available for many years.
-It is contained in the DTP (diphtheria, tetanus, pertussis), DT (diphtheria, tetanus), DTaP (diphtheria, tetanus, acellular pertussis), Tdap (tetanus, diphtheria and acellular pertussis),and Td (tetanus and diphtheria)vaccines.
-A tetanus booster shot is recommended every ten years after the completion of a three-dose series.
+It is contained in the DTP (diphtheria, tetanus, pertussis), DT (diphtheria, tetanus), DTaP (diphtheria, tetanus, acellular pertussis), Tdap (tetanus, diphtheria and acellular pertussis), and Td (tetanus and diphtheria) vaccines.
+A tetanus booster shot is recommended every 10 years after the completion of a 3-dose series.

-In New York State, children born after 1/1/2005 are required to have at least three doses of DTaP to attend pre-kindergarten programs and school.
-Children born on or after 1/1/1994 and enrolling in sixth grade are required to have one dose of Tdap.
-Although tetanus vaccine is not required for all children, it is highly recommended.
+In New York State, children born after 1/1/2005 are required to have at least 3 doses of DTaP to attend pre-kindergarten programs and school.
+Children born on or after 1/1/94 are required to have one dose of Tdap.
+Tetanus vaccine is highly recommended for all children.